Loans for Graduate Students

 Students who need to borrow funds beyond the federal unsubsidized and Perkins loan limits can choose between the federal Graduate PLUS loan and private loans.
 The Graduate PLUS loan is provided by the William D. Ford Direct Loan Program.
 Students in Teaching Credential programs are not eligible for Graduate PLUS loans.

-The Direct Graduate PLUS loan offered at UC Davis has a fixed interest rate of 7.9% with no annual or aggregate borrowing limits (other than cost of attendance less other financial aid received).
+The Graduate PLUS loan has an interest rate of 6.41% (projected for 2013-2014) with no annual or aggregate borrowing limits (other than cost of attendance less other financial aid received).
+Interest is charged beginning the day the loan is disbursed until the loan is repaid in full.
+The interest rate is tied to the U.S. Treasury 10-year borrowing rate, plus 4.6% to offset costs, and is adjusted each year on July 1.
 While credit checks are required to be eligible for a Graduate PLUS loan, the credit criteria are less strict than those associated with private student loans.
 Furthermore, if you do not meet the credit requirements for a Graduate PLUS loan, you may still obtain the loan with an endorser who does meet the credit requirements.
 All federal Graduate PLUS loans have an origination fee deducted from the loan amount.
 The impact of Sequestration has resulted in a fee increase from 4% to 4.204% for loans whose initial disbursement is made on or after July 1, 2013.

 To receive a Graduate PLUS loan offered through MyAwards, complete the Direct PLUS application online at StudentLoans.gov.
 Students in the School of Law or the Health System can apply at their respective Financial Aid Office.
 In addition, students must complete the new electronic Master Promissory Note for the Graduate PLUS loan, which is also available through StudentLoans.gov.